DrStrangeloovee/syshard-lab-protocol/procedure-and-setup.typ

 - Only allowing Protocol 2 connections for security enhancements#footnote("https://www.emtec.com/ssh/ssh-v2.html").
 - Disable all SSH authentication methods except key-based authentication.
 - Limit the number of concurrent sessions to minimize the impact of a _Denial of Service_ (DoS) attack against a running SSH daemon.

+== Security updates management

+The target host should be updated regularly with the latest security patches.
+It is a good idea to automate this process to minimize the exposure window following the _Securing Debian Manual_#footnote("https://www.debian.org/doc/manuals/securing-debian-manual/security-update.en.html") suggestion - this is achieved by using _unattended-upgrades_ package and configure it to only apply security related updates.
+To achieve this the role `hifis.toolkit.unattended_upgrades`#footnote("https://galaxy.ansible.com/ui/repo/published/hifis/toolkit/content/role/unattended_upgrades/") will be used.
+Which already brings the wanted configuration by only allowing security related patches.
+The following is a small excerpt of the configuration:
+- _unattended_syslog_enable_ = _true_ | Write events to _syslog_ to be in a central location.
+- _unattended_apt_daily_upgrade_oncalendar_ = _\*-\*-\* 6:00_ | Time schedule to run update process.
+- _unattended_automatic_reboot_ = _false_ | If automatic upgrades need a reboot of the host this isn't done automatically.

+#figure(
+  image("assets/unattended-upgrades-config.png"),
+  caption: [
+    Unattended upgrades configuration only allowing security patches.
+  ],
+)
+#parbreak()
+To assist the update process we are additionally installing the _apt-listchanges_#footnote("https://packages.debian.org/bookworm/apt-listchanges") package which notifies about package updates by email.
+This ensures that the system administrator is also kept updated on the update process and if manual intervention is needed.